Beating procrastination in your small business

 Unfortunately it takes mental effort to engage that part of the brain.
 Yet the limbic system will kick in at any time – if given the chance.

 Understanding your mind is the key to beating procrastination.
 To help with this, imagine two people in a boardroom:

 - One is a serious individual who concentrates on the task in hand.
 This is your prefrontal cortex.

 - The other is an impulsive child with no self-control.
 This is your limbic system.

 You can see the problem.
 Only one of these characters should be running your business.
-It’s important to recognise when the limbic system is fighting for the controls.
+It’s important to recognize when the limbic system is fighting for the controls.
 That’s not always easy in a world full of distractions.

 By some measures, we’re five times more likely to procrastinate today than we were in the 1970s.
 The internet and mobile devices have had a lot to do with that.
 The first step in beating procrastination is to realise when it's happening to you.

-How to recognise procrastination
+How to recognize procrastination